Ashutosh-DashAI/Network_security/README.md

 6. **Artifact Creation**:
    - After training, the best model is saved as an object (`model.pkl`) along with associated metrics, which are logged for future reference.

-## MLFlow & Dagshub

-In this project, MLFlow and Dagshub are utilized for effective tracking of experiments, model performance, and version control.
-These tools enhance the reproducibility and maintainability of the machine learning workflow.

-**Dagshub Remote Repository Link** : https://dagshub.com/vanshbansal986/Network-Security-ML

-### MLFlow

-MLFlow is an open-source platform designed for managing the machine learning lifecycle.
-It provides various components including:

-- **Experiment Tracking**: MLFlow allows tracking of model training runs, parameters, metrics, and artifacts.
-Each experiment is recorded, making it easy to compare model performance over time.
-- **Model Repository**: Models can be logged and later retrieved for deployment or further analysis.
-The built-in tracking server stores all experiment details in one place.

-### Key Features of MLFlow in this Project:
-- Logging of hyperparameters and metrics during model training.
-- Storage of trained model files for easy retrieval.
-- Visualization tools for comparing different runs and determining the best-performing model.

-### Dagshub

-Dagshub serves as a remote repository tailored for data science and machine learning projects.
-It integrates well with Git and supports versioning for datasets, code, and model files.

-### Key Features of Dagshub in this Project:
-- **Version Control**: Facilitates tracking changes in datasets and code, allowing team collaboration and versioning for reproducibility.
-- **Experiment Management**: Dagshub provides a platform for storing and comparing different experiments, complements MLFlow’s capabilities by preserving all components of the workflow in a single location.

-### Integration
-In this project, both MLFlow and Dagshub are configured to work together, ensuring that every aspect of the training and evaluation process is logged and easily accessible.
-This integration enhances project transparency and allows for effective collaboration among team members.